BSVN/IpTables.Api/Source/BSN.IpTables.Cli/README.md

 ## Module Requirements

-- NVM (nvm install 8.0) - You need to install Node.js v10.13.0 or greater.
+- Node.js v18.18.0.
+It could be installed by NVM
-- autorest in linux - npm install -g autorest
+- Autorest node package
-- dotnet sdk if not exists - sudo snap install dotnet-sdk
+- dotnet sdk if not exists (in linux run: sudo snap install dotnet-sdk)

 ---